-More PlayStation Phone information comes to lightAlex Wagner - Deputy Managing Editor, News Desk
+More PlayStation Phone information comes to lightAlex Wagner - Editorial Director of News and Content

 The PlayStation Phone seems to be one of the most anticipated Android phones in recent memory, and luckily for us, some more details of the mysterious handheld gaming handset have leaked.
 First up is the most important piece of information: the PlayStation Phone does exist (whew).
 Unfortunately, a December 9th launch seems out of the queston, as the tipster says that Sony Ericsson is aiming for a February launch with a price tag of around $500 off-contract, which would include five free games.
 After the five free games, you'll reportedly be paying mobile phone-like prices for games, which will be build specifically for this platform.
 If you're interested in actual PSP games, well, it's not clear if the PlayStation Phone will be able to run them.
 The games that are on the device, though, will likely be available through the Z-System distribution center.
 It's not clear whether the Z-System will be a standalone app or something available through the Android Market, but it's said that SE and Google are working closely together to bring everything into the Market.
 Finally, the screen on the PlayStation Phone is said to be "mind-blowing," and is at least on-par with the iPhone 4's Retina Display.